Gravity and electroweak sector from symmetry breaking of an $SO(3,3)$ BF theory: Clifford Algebra, Chirality, and Electroweak Theory

 \textit{Remark.} The full algebra $Cl_{3,3}$ has a trivial center $Z(Cl_{3,3}) = \mathbb{R} \mathbbm{1}$ (because higher-grade elements fail to commute with the odd generators).
 However, the pseudoscalar $\omega$ enlarges the center of the even subalgebra to $Z(Cl^0_{3,3}) = \mathbb{R} \mathbbm{1} \oplus \mathbb{R} \omega \cong \mathbb{C}$.\\

 The volume element's action in an irreducible spinor representation defines a chirality operator $\Gamma_{\mathbf{Ch}}$ with eigenvalues $\pm 1$, and the associated projectors ($\mathcal{P}_{L}$ and $\mathcal{P}_{R}$) split the 8-dimensional Dirac spinor space into two 4-dimensional Weyl modules $S_{\pm}$, yielding the chiral spinor representation of $SO(3,3)$.
-Therefore, chirality and Weyl spinors emerge in a purely algebraic fashion from the internal structure of $Cl_{3,3}$.\\
+Therefore, chirality and Weyl spinors emerge in a purely algebraic fashion from the internal structure of $Cl_{3,3}$.\footnote{Spinorial variables have also been used more dynamically in quantum-gravity constructions, where frame fields are realized as fermion bilinears and chiral behavior appears in lattice phases \cite{diakonov2011towards}\cite{vladimirov2012phase}.}\\

 In the present formalism, the pseudoscalar or chirality operator is explicitly expressed as,

 For the SO(3,3) case, the pseudoscalar reduces to the expression

 The properties satisfied by $\Gamma_{\mathbf{Ch}}$ in complexified $Cl(3,3)$ are as follows: